-People struggling with addiction require a lot of care, especially from their families and friends.
-As it has severe effects on them, their wellbeing and judgment.
-Addiction destroys their relationships with people who matter to them.
-Their family members will also have problems with the addict in their daily struggle.
-For sure, alcohol and drug addiction are a disease that affects both the user and the community at large.
-Recovering from addiction is a long and challenging process.
+People struggling with addiction require a lot of support, especially from their families and friends.
+Recovery is a long and challenging process.
 Without support, addicts may not win the battle.
 Here are seven tips to help someone you care about overcome addiction.

 - Educate Yourself